B.A., University of Delaware

 J.D., Harvard University School of Law

-J. Patrick Kelly is the Vice-Dean and a Professor of Law at Widener's Delaware campus.
+J. Patrick Kelly is a former Vice-Dean and Professor of Law at Widener's Delaware campus.
 Professor Kelly received a B.A. from the University of Delaware in 1967.
 From 1970-71, Professor Kelly was a Visiting Lecturer in Law at the University of Nairobi, Nairobi, Kenya, with the Harvard Africa Volunteer Program.
 Professor Kelly earned his J.D. from Harvard University Law School in 1972, where he served as a member of the Harvard Civil Rights-Civil Liberties Law Review.

 Following graduation from law school, Professor Kelly was Special Assistant for Legislation, Office of General Counsel, Federal Trade Commission, Washington, D.C., from 1972-75; Attorney, Bureau of Consumer Protection, Federal Trade Commission, 1976; Assistant to Director, Bureau of Consumer Protection, Federal Trade Commission, from 1977-80.

 Professor Kelly then served as Visiting Fulbright Professor of Law, Makerere University, Kampala, Uganda, from 1980-82.
 From 1983-84, he served as Counsel, Subcommittee on Economic Stabilization, House Banking Committee, House of Representatives, Washington, D.C.